UVU wraps up the regular season at Bakersfield next Saturday at 2 p.m. MT.

-Cathy Nixon is entering her 18th year as the head coach of Utah Valley women's basketball in 2012-13.
+Cathy Nixon recently completed her 19th year as the head coach of Utah Valley women's basketball in 2013-14.
 During her tenure, Nixon's teams have consistently displayed hard work and character, on and off the court.
-Nixon spent the past eight seasons of her coaching career ushering Utah Valley into NCAA Division I Athletics.
+Nixon spent the past 11 seasons of her coaching career ushering Utah Valley into NCAA Division I Athletics, and now she shifts those attentions to UVU's first season of WAC play.

 In 2008-09, Nixon led the team to its best record, 17-10, at the NCAA level and to the Division I Independent Championship after three straight tournament wins to end the year.
 The 2008-09 season was also the third consecutive that Robyn Fairbanks earn All-America status.
 As a senior, Fairbanks became just the 20th player in NCAA history to surpass 2,500 points and 1,000 rebounds in a career.